 However, we aren't out of the woods yet.
+The harsh weather of this past winter - by which I mean the North American polar vortex - makes the recent data difficult to interpret.
+That said, some of them have been on the soft side.
 Balance sheet scars from the financial crisis are still weighing on the economy.
 Fiscal policy is a restraint on economic growth.
 And economic activity abroad is not robust.
 The good news is that all of these headwinds appear to be dissipating.
 But risks remain.
-And we still have large resource gaps - for example, the unemployment rate is still well above the 5-1/4 percent rate I think it should be in the long run.
+And we still have large resource gaps.
+For example, the unemployment rate is still well above the 5-1/4 percent rate I think it should be in the long run.
 At the same time, inflation is only 1 percent - well below the FOMC's longer-run target of 2 percent.
 Accordingly, monetary policy is highly accommodative, and needs to remain so for some time.